-I have never shied away from colour.
-My mother is always the most colourful dressed woman in a room.
+I have never shied away from color.
+My mother is always the most colorfully dressed woman in a room.
 Her home interior style reflected this.
-This love of colour seems to have rubbed off on me.
-I particularly love the striking pinks, blues and greens favoured my the interior design house Designers Guild.
+This love of color seems to have rubbed off on me.
+I particularly love the striking pinks, blues and greens favored by the interior design house Designers Guild.

-One of my very good friends was a textile designer there for many years and she was always passing on lots of there fabric scraps to me for my crafting.
+For many years, a very good friend of mine was a textile designer for Designers Guild.
+She used to pass on lots of their fabulous fabric scraps to me for my crafting.

-I dug out the bag of fabric scraps along with a few others I’d collected over the years.
-I sorted them into the colours I wanted to use for this Mod Podge fabric upcycle.
+I dug out the bag of Designers Guild fabric scraps along with a few others, I’d collected over the years.
+I then sorted them into the colors I wanted to use for this Mod Podge fabric upcycle.

 - Old mirror or any other frame you’d like to upcycle.
 The oval mirror I used is quite a common one.
 I picked it up at my local charity shop very cheaply.

 - Fabric scraps – These can be upholstery, craft fabrics, or even cut up old shirts.
 You can easily buy bundles of scrap fabric online too.